If You Watch One Movie To Branch Out Of Your Rom-Com Rut, Let It Be

 Clearly, this is going to be one of the most talked about movie of the year.
 So, if you're looking for something to break out of your regular movie routine, this is the one I recommend starting with.

-Parasite opens in theaters October 11 — experience the full trailer for yourself below:
+Parasite opens in the US on October 11, no UK release date has been confirmed yet but keep an eye out for screenings in art house cinemas.
+Experience the full trailer for yourself below:

 Advertisement